abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 * Elif Safak, “Forty rules of love”
 * Louise Hay, “The power is within you” by

 \* What is love?
 There is still an ongoing debate for philosophers and psycho-analyst since the dawn of civilization on the definition of love.
-Michael Singer offers a simple definition that seems to work well: Love is what happens when you open your hear to someone or something.
+Michael Singer offers a simple definition that seems to work well for: Love is a state of being  when you open your hear to someone or something.

 \* Why “love is the answer?”
 Because the absence of love is fear